joncursi/cheddur-whitepaper/whitepaper.md

-1. Tribalism is prevalent among cryptocurrency communities, and can cause users to be overly positive in their reviews of coins that they hold (5 stars), or overly negative in their reviews of "rival" projects (one star)[^fn13].
+1. Tribalism is prevalent among cryptocurrency communities, and can cause users to be overly positive in their reviews of coins that they hold (5 stars), or overly negative in their reviews of "rival" companies (one star)[^fn13].
-2. The developers of a cryptocurrency project are not permitted to remove user reviews of their project, so long as those reviews abide by the [Cheddur Content Guidelines](https://www.cheddur.com/about/guidelines).
-As a result, developers may resort to astroturfing[^fn14] or vote brigading[^fn15] in order to drown out critical reviews and/or fake their popularity on the platform.
+2. Companies are not permitted to remove user reviews of their coin or crypto app, so long as those reviews abide by the
+[Cheddur Content Guidelines](https://www.cheddur.com/about/guidelines).
+As a result, companies may resort to astroturfing[^fn14] or vote brigading[^fn15] in order to drown out critical reviews and/or fake their popularity on the platform.
 3. The less familiar a user is with cryptocurrency, the exponentially more